mycelial/docs/docs/sources/mysql.md

 6. **Database**: `test`
   - The name of the database to connect to, here it is `test`.

-This string instructs the client to connect to the `test` database on the local machine (`localhost`) using port `3306`, with the username `user` and password `password`.
+This string instructs the daemon to connect to the `test` database on the local machine (`localhost`) using port `3306`, with the username `user` and password `password`.